edwardsharp/versionz/README.md

 # versionz

-prototype exploring versioned exports a la deno!
+a lil' prototype exploring versioned exports!

+note: you probably shouldn't do this. just use [deno](https://deno.land)!

 ## pretense

+nodejs is a ways away from [http imports](https://nodejs.org/api/esm.html#https-and-http-imports) 😬

-with deno you can import stuff from different versions of the same package. for example:
+with deno you can import stuff from different versions of the same package; and that's pretty cool.

+for example:

 ```ts
 // ramda-example.ts